 The Company regularly reviews the carrying amount of its long-lived assets to determine whether indicators of impairment may exist, which warrant adjustments to carrying values or estimated useful lives.
 If indications of impairment exist, projected future undiscounted cash flows associated with the asset are compared to the carrying amount to determine whether the asset's value is recoverable.
 If the carrying value of the asset exceeds such projected undiscounted cash flows, the asset will be written down to its estimated fair value.
-There were no significant impairments of long-lived assets for the years ended December 31, 2017 and 2018.
+There were no significant impairments of long-lived assets for the years ended December 31, 2016 and 2017, and nine months ended September 30, 2018.